michaelwagstaff/wikireader-embed/README.md

 Your table should contain four columns which are detailed as follows:

 ```
-VARCHAR Title (Optional Name)
+VARCHAR Title
 VARCHAR URI
 MEDIUMTEXT Contents (Datatype depends on size of pages)
-MEDIUMINT Length (Optional Name)
+MEDIUMINT Length
 ```

 ### Notes:

-$uri in the cache function should link to a directory page, currently.
++ $uri in the cache function should link to a directory page, currently.
 I may later offer the ability to cache pages based on other metrics.

-It is strongly advised you use a different username and password combination to the one listed above.
++ It is strongly advised you use a different username and password combination to the one listed above.

-If you are looking to save chemical symbols check out the 'periodicstats' branch.
++ If you are looking to save chemical symbols check out the 'periodicstats' branch.
 This is non-generic and includes my caching of symbols.

 ## To-Do

-Add a demo - will probably be on the site listed above, when fully integrated.
++ Add a demo - will probably be on the site listed above, when fully integrated.

-I would like to add the ability to cache individual pages
++ I would like to add the ability to cache individual pages, rather than from a directory page

-Make CSS specific to the embedded content
++ Improve CSS to make the design more responsive, and to cover more elements

++ Add further options for caching, such as redis for greater speed, although this would be memory intensive, and could take some time to properly program